yourlocaltechboi/jbguide/README.md

 # Beginner's Guide to iOS Jailbreaking

 So you’ve asked for my help in jailbreaking your iPhone, iPad, or iPod touch?
+Do you just want to learn about it?

 Wonderful choice!

 This document is a guide for how to do it both safely, and without error.
+If you just want to learn, feel free to read the first two sections and their subsections :) !

 **A few notes before we begin:**
 * **_If this is your first time jailbreaking, make sure to follow these instructions precisely to prevent unforeseen issues that could arise_**